TIGER-AI-Lab/QuickCodec/README.md

 ====

 QuickCodec is designed for fast loading videos for VLLMs, especially long videos with relatively high frame sampling rates.
-QuickVideo is build on top of [FFmpeg][ffmpeg] and [PyAv][pyav] libraries.
-Huge thanks to the contruibutors and maintainers of those libraries, they have done a huge amount of work create a clean interface that handles a lot of the messy nature of multimedia processing.

 ---